-- Disciplined Agile Delivery 0.x.
+Disciplined Agile Delivery 0.x.
 DAD was originally developed at IBM Rational from early 2009 to June 2012.
 The IBM team worked closely with business partners, including Mark Lines, and was led by Scott Ambler.
 IBM Rational Method Composer (RMC) currently supports an early, 0.5 version of DAD.

-- Disciplined Agile Delivery 1.x.
+Disciplined Agile Delivery 1.x.
 The DAD 1.0 release occurred in June 2012 with publication of the first DAD book, Disciplined Agile Delivery.
 Evolution and publication of DAD continued at this site starting in August 2012.
 Ownership of DAD intellectual property effectively passed over to the Disciplined Agile Consortium in October 2012, a fact which was legally recognized by IBM in June 2014.

-- Disciplined Agile 2.x.
-This is the first real version of the toolkit, which was initially released in August 2015.
+Disciplined Agile 2.x.
+This is the first real version of the tool kit, which was initially released in August 2015.
 As we described earlier, the focus was on describing a flexible, context-sensitive approach to DevOps and the IT process.

-- Disciplined Agile 3.x.
-This version of the toolkit was released in August 2017.
+Disciplined Agile 3.x.
+This version of the tool kit was released in August 2017.
 The focus of this release is to extend DA to address the full needs of a Disciplined Agile Enterprise (DAE).

-- Disciplined Agile 4.x.
-This version of the toolkit was released in December 2018 with the update to the Disciplined Agile Delivery (DAD) portion of the toolkit via the book Choose Your WoW! and corresponding updates to this site.
+Disciplined Agile 5.x.
+This version of the tool kit was released in May 2020 with an update of the book Choose Your WoW! and corresponding updates to this site.